nginx/agent/site/content/installation-upgrade/container-environments/docker-images.md

 The NGINX Agent GitHub repo has a set of Make commands that you can use to build a container image for an specific operating system and version:

-- `make official-oss-image` builds an image containing NGINX Agent and NGINX open source.
+- `make oss-image` builds an image containing NGINX Agent and NGINX open source.
-- `make official-plus-image` builds an image containing NGINX Agent and NGINX Plus.
+- `make image` builds an image containing NGINX Agent and NGINX Plus.

 You can pass the following arguments when running the **make** command to build an NGINX Agent container image.